shamam99/taskManager/README.md

 ## Features

-- CRUD operations for task management.
+- **CRUD Operations**: Create, Read, Update, and Delete tasks.
-- JSON file for data persistence.
+- **Data Persistence**: Utilizes a JSON file to store task data persistently.
-- Unique ID generation for tasks using UUID.
+- **UUID Generation**: Assigns unique identifiers to tasks using UUID.
-- Error handling for common edge cases.
+- **Error Handling**: Implements error handling for common edge cases.
-- Support for task statuses (Completed, Pending, In Progress).
+- **Task Status Support**: Includes support for task statuses such as Completed, Pending, and In Progress.
-- Endpoint to retrieve tasks by status.
+- **Status-based Retrieval**: Features an endpoint to retrieve tasks by their status.
+- **Middleware Integration**: Uses middleware for validating task statuses, ensuring consistency and reliability in task state management.

 ## Getting Started